denistsoi/franklinchen.github.io/content/post/2015-11-30-clever-chess-tactics-that-were-not-what-they-seemed.md

 comments: true
 date: 2015-11-30T02:25:52-05:00
 layout: post
-title: "A remarkable trading of blows in my recent chess game: can you guess the moves?"
+title: "Clever chess tactics that were not what they seemed"
 ---
 In round 3 of the current 6-round Pittsburgh Chess Club Tuesday night tournament, I played a very tense game that led to an unusual position